tarikbinaziz/flutter_clean_architecture/README.md

      Now in Data Layer — Repositories
      - Next, proceed to the data/repositories directory to implement the above-mentioned abstract class.

+  # Use Cases

+    After successfully establishing the repositories layer, the next step involves creating use-case files.
+These use cases will encapsulate and orchestrate the application-specific business logic, serving as a bridge between the presentation layer and the repositories, ensuring a clean and modular architecture.

+    Each use case is tasked with executing specific actions or operations, providing a reusable solution that can be utilized across different features without the need to duplicate code for each new functionality.

+    * Domain Layer
+      Now in Domain Layer — Use Cases
+      - inside domain/usecases folder, create a dart file abstract_articles_usecase.dart:

   ### Main Logic is short